 Fitness trackers are devices that people use to track their physical activity.
 There are many different brands and types of fitness trackers, but they all have one common goal: to help people become more active and healthy.

-However, there is some debate about that are fitness trackers safe to wear?.
-Some experts believe that the devices could be harmful to your health, while others think they’re perfectly safe.
+However, there is some debate about the question “Are fitness trackers safe to wear?”
+Some experts believe the devices could harm your health, while others think they’re safe.

 Are Fitness Trackers Safe To Wear?